rameshchauhan01/Trustgate.AI/README.md

-# AI-ML
+# TrustGate.AI
-AI-ML Projects
-  .
-# Case Study : Customer Loan Purchase Prediction

-_Auto-generated README from the uploaded notebook.
+Gatekeeper for model quality, production guardrails, trust, bias, risk, and anomaly detection, .
+ README.
 Scanned on 2025-11-06 18:08._

 ## Overview
-(Extracted from the notebook’s markdown)

 # Case Study : Customer Loan Purchase Prediction

 This case study will help us to understand the stages in the AI/ML project lifecycle with loans data set to predict whether potential customer's will be targeted for loans.
 We will focus on the following stages namely -